About the Sustainable Forestry & African American Land Retention Network

-For most African American landowners, retaining family land is about more than economic impact.
+For most African American and rural landowners, retaining family land is about more than economic impact.
 Retaining land through effective management is about securing a legacy of holistic generational wealth and resilience for years to come.

-The SFLR Network exists to come alongside landowners who are at risk of Black land loss and to journey with them in seeing their land grow into a viable, dynamic and enriching family asset.
+The SFLR Network exists to come alongside landowners who are at risk of land loss and to journey with them in seeing their land grow into a viable, dynamic and enriching family asset.

 Between 1910 and 1997, there was a 90% decline in African American-owned farmland.